maggie-k/HoloMechs/README.md

-A prototype of automotive aftermarket service platform.
+A prototype of an automotive aftermarket service platform.

 Features:
 Simple homepage for users